-RESOLVED BY THE GENERAL ASSEMBLY OF MARYLAND, That, as provided in Article V of the U.S. Constitution, the General Assembly of Maryland respectfully applies to the U.S. Congress for an amendments convention to be called, as soon as two-thirds of the several states have applied for a convention, for the purpose of proposing an amendment to the U.S. Constitution to affirm limited to affirming every citizen's freedom individual right to vote and restore free and fair elections in America, reserving inalienable political rights to natural persons and authorizing the regulation of campaign contributions and electioneering expenditures; and be it further
+RESOLVED BY THE GENERAL ASSEMBLY OF MARYLAND, That, as provided in Article V of the U.S. Constitution, the General Assembly of Maryland respectfully applies to the U.S. Congress for an amendments convention to be called, as soon as two-thirds of the several states have applied for a convention, for the purpose of proposing an amendment to the U.S. Constitution to affirm every citizen's freedom to vote and restore free and fair elections in America; and be it further

-11 RESOLVED, That delegates to the convention from Maryland may not propose 12 amendments that do not have the primary goals of addressing the goals listed in this Joint 13 Resolution; and be it further
+RESOLVED, That delegates to the convention from Maryland may not propose amendments that do not have the primary goals of addressing the goals listed in this Joint Resolution: and be it further